Kingdom of Yugoslavia: 1935–1941

 Officially, the last words of King Alexander had been "Save Yugoslavia, and the friendship with France".
 His successors were well aware of the need to try and do the first, but the second, maintaining close ties with France, was increasingly difficult.
 There were several reasons for this.
 By the mid-1930s, France, internally divided, was increasingly unable to play an important role in Eastern Europe and support its allies, many of whom had suffered badly from the economic crisis of that period.
 By contrast, Germany was increasingly willing to get into barter agreements with the countries of south east Europe.
 In the process those countries felt it was against their interests to closely follow France.
 An additional motive to improve relations with Italy and Germany was Italy's support of the Ustase movement.
 As Maček intimated Italy would support Croatian secession from Yugoslavia, First Regent Prince Paul judged closer relations with Italy were inevitable.
 In an effort to rob the HSS from potential Italian support, a treaty of friendship was signed between the two countries in 1937.
 This diminished the Ustasa threat somewhat since Mussolini imprisoned some of their leaders and temporarily withdrew financial support.
 In 1938, Germany, annexing Austria, became a neighbour of Yugoslavia.
 The feeble reaction of France and Britain, later that year, during the Sudeten Crisis convinced Belgrade that a European war was inevitable and that it would be unwise to support France and Britain.
 Instead, Yugoslavia tried to stay aloof, this in spite of Paul's personal sympathies for Britain and Serbia's establishment's predilections for France.
 In the meantime, Germany and Italy tried to exploit Yugoslavia's domestic problems, and so did Maček.
 In the end, the regency agreed to the formation of the Banovina of Croatia in August 1939.
 This did not put an end to the pressures from Germany and Italy, and Yugoslavia's strategic position deteriorated by the day.
 It was increasingly dependent on the German market, about 90% of its exports went to Germany, and in April 1939 Italy invaded and annexed Albania.
 In October 1940 it attacked Greece, by when France had already been eliminated from the scene, leaving Britain as Yugoslavia's only potential ally – given that Belgrade had not recognized the Soviet Union.
 London however wanted to involve Yugoslavia in the war, which it rejected.

-From late 1940, Hitler wanted Belgrade to unequivocally choose sides.
+From late 1940, Adolf Hitler wanted Belgrade to unequivocally choose sides.
 Pressure intensified, culminating in the signing of the Tripartite Pact on 25 March 1941.
 Two days later, Prince Paul was deposed in a coup d'état and his nephew Peter II was proclaimed of age, but the new government, headed by General Simović, assured Germany it would adhere to the Pact.
 Hitler nonetheless ordered the invasion of Yugoslavia.
 On 6 April 1941, Belgrade was bombed; on 10 April, the Independent State of Croatia was proclaimed; and on 17 April, the weak Yugoslav Army capitulated.